duda

 { "site_name":"28e1182c" }

-“Update Content Library” API Call
+“Update Content Library” API call

-Creating a website from a template, whether by API or from within the Duda UI, copies over the design and data connections of that template.
+Creating a website from a template, whether by API or from within the editor, copies over the design and data connections of that template.
 It also copies over the values within the Content Library, which if you were following along above, are currently placeholder values at this point in the process.
 Now it’s time to update those values with real data from this customer.

-specific content object schema.
-However, you are only allowed to include the properties you are updating.
+The API call to update the Content Library requires a specific content object schema.
+However, you only need to include the properties you are updating.
 Pay particular attention to the site_texts property and how to format values belonging to custom labels.

 curl --request POST \